katiepestotnik/lesson/sections/part5.md

 ```
 I want to select the `h1` in the html above.
 We can do it three ways with `querySelector`<br>
 :mag_right: Review the syntax <br>
+1. Select by the element
 ```js
 const h1Tag = document.querySelector('h1')
 ```
+2. Select by the class
 ```js
 const h1Class = document.querySelector('.title')
 ```
+3. Select by the id
 ```js
 const h1Id = document.querySelector('#first-title')
 ```
 A variable was created to hold the element.
-Notice that the argument passed into the `querySelector` is always wrapped with quotes.
+Notice :mag_right: that the argument passed into the `querySelector` is always wrapped with quotes.
 1. element gets element name
 2. class gets a `.` -> just like we select classes in css
 3. id gets a `#` -> just like we select ids in css